yxiong/udacity-data-analyst/a-b-test/README.md

   `39115 / 0.08 / 0.20625 * 2 = 4741212` page views.
 * Net conversion.
 The baseline conversion rate is 0.1093125, and `d_min` is 0.0075.
-The required number of samples calculated from the online calculator is 25835.
-Note that this is the number of clicks on "start free trial", and in order to get that number, we need `25835 / 0.08 * 2 = 645875` page views.
+The required number of samples calculated from the online calculator is 27413.
+Note that this is the number of clicks on "start free trial", and in order to get that number, we need `27413 / 0.08 * 2 = 685325` page views.

 If we keep the retention rate as a evaluation metric, the number of required pages will be too large (in order to get 4.7 million page views, it takes 117 days of full site traffic, which is not realistic).
-Therefore we decide to drop the retention rate evaluation metric, and use gross conversion and net conversion as evaluation metrics, and the required number of page views is 645875.
+Therefore we decide to drop the retention rate evaluation metric, and use gross conversion and net conversion as evaluation metrics, and the required number of page views (take the larger one) is 685325.

 ### Duration vs. Exposure

-We decide to redirect 50% of the traffic to our experiment, and the length of the experiment is therefore `645875 / (40000 * 0.5) = 34.2` days (where 40000 is the baseline number of visitors per day).
+We decide to redirect 50% of the traffic to our experiment, and the length of the experiment is therefore `685325 / (40000 * 0.5) = 34.3` days (where 40000 is the baseline number of visitors per day).

 The 50% traffic being redirected to the experiment means that 25% will go to control group and 25% to experiment group, and therefore we risk about a quarter of users seeing an not-yet-evaluated feature.
-This is relatively large risk, and a reluctant choice in order to keep the length of the experiment in a reasonable amount.
+This is relatively large risk, because those 25% users will see a different rendering of "start free trial" page which potentially discourages them to start the free trial (although the intention is to increase the overall net conversion).
+But this relatively large risk is a reluctant choice in order to keep the length of the experiment in a reasonable amount of time.
 If we reduce the risk by half (sending 12.5% users to see not-yet-evaluted feature), the length will be doubled, taking more than 2 months, which is a little too long.

 Experiment Analysis